A-Lad-In His Lamp: Home media

 A-Lad-In His Lamp was released on the Warner Home Video laserdisc Wince Upon A Time, and the VHS releases Bugs Bunny's Hare Raising Tales and Looney Tunes Collector's Edition: Daffy Doodles.
+It was released in a restored form on the Blu-ray Looney Tunes Collector's Vault: Volume 2.

 Depiction of Middle Easterners

 This short was the earliest in the Bugs Bunny series to be set in either the Middle East or North Africa, and the first to feature Arabs or Islam.
-In this case, the setting is Baghdad, depicted with Las Vegas-style flashy signs and desert-like streets.
+In this case, the setting is Baghdad, depicted with Las Vegas–style flashy signs and desert-like streets.
 Also depicted is the used rug lot of Mad Man Hassan, where people can sell their magic carpets.
 The scene soon shifts to the palace of Caliph Hassan Pfeffer, built on a G.I. loan, a mortgage loan for veterans guaranteed by the federal government of the United States.

 The caliph is depicted as a lazy man, reclining on pillows and smoking a hookah.
 When he discovers the magic lamp of Aladdin, his expression turns to "child-like glee" and his motive for the rest of the short is greed.
 His facial expressions during the pursuit of the lamp tend toward the grotesque, while he is waving a big sword and growling.
 As do Middle Eastern villains in other Looney Tunes shorts, he has bushy eyebrows, moustache and beard which enhance his physically intimidating presence.

-Such shorts reinforce stereotypes concerning Muslims and Middle Easterners, depicting them as lazy, hedonistic, pleasure-seeking, easily angered, and indiscriminately and irrationally violent.
-Punishments for various offenses are depicted as too severe, Draconian in favoring capital punishment for the most minor of offenses.
-"Death is the default punishment" is a concept used to reinforce such stereotypes.
-The G.I. loan that financed the building of the caliph's palace fits another stereotype: that of Muslim men deriving their power from the support of the Western world.
-These shorts tend to make no distinctions among Arabs, Muslims, and Persians, terms which in popular culture tend to be depicted as "interchangeable".

 For all the menace of their weapons (often swords), they are inept in using them and easily manipulated by the "Western hero" Bugs.
 Also lacking are depictions of diligence and productivity in the Middle East, thus portraying the Middle East as being a cultural backwater, unaffected by modernity.

 In 1991 when the short was one of 120 Looney Tunes being shown in AMC Theatres nationwide prior to, and during, the Gulf War; Warner Bros. responded to criticism from Casey Kasem, voice artist and radio personality of Arab descent, by issuing the following statement:"To see the short is to recognize it as simply a classic cartoon, produced 43 years ago, satirizing a classic children’s fairy tale, intended - as all our cartoons are - only as good-natured fun".Vivian Boyer of Warner Bros. further clarified that "it was never intended to be a racist cartoon".